Damita Jo (album): Writing and recording

 Several collaborations were considered during the album's recording sessions.
 Jam discussed potentially writing a duet with Timberlake for the album in its initial stages, but never came to fruition.
-Additionally, collaborations with Richard X and Basement Jaxx were announced, although they did not happen; the former recorded a backing track that she was supposed to write lyrics to, but "that meet-up disappeared in a puff of smoke", he recalled.
+Additionally, collaborations with Richard X and Basement Jaxx were announced, although they did not happen.
 Sessions with Daniel Bedingfield, Mario Winans, and Diddy were also planned but did not take place.
 Other sessions with producers such as duo Dre & Vidal and 7 Aurelius took place, with the former revealing that he and Jackson had made "cutting edge, hard-hitting dance music" for Damita Jo.
 However, the tracks did not appear on the final product.

 Like her previous releases, the concept for Damita Jo was influenced by Jackson's life and feelings at the time.
 Jam stated, "Her albums are always what she's thinking at the moment. [...]
 Her thoughts may change six months from now.
 Her biggest thing is to be honest with her fans.
 Whatever stuff she wants to talk about, it's coming from her heart".
 The singer confessed that she was "divulging myself a little more on this album, and it's definitely much more intimate.
 That's another side of myself that people have seen, but not to this level".
 Comparing the process of producing to directing, Jackson searched for "sensitive people who can technically express what I'm going through emotionally" when seeking new collaborators.
-The singer considered writing a song about the incident at her Super Bowl performance to express her concerns, as "more than a half-dozen songs" had not been completed by that point.
+The singer considered writing a song about the incident at her Super Bowl performance to express her concerns, as nearly seven songs had not been completed by that point.